SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 We're going cover a couple of aspects of work: me, my team, and my organisation.
 For each one we'll look at how secular dharma intersects with it, and how it can help.

-...

 Writing this tiny book is part of my practice.
 I'm on board with the idea that everything is your main practice.
 I'm also a fan of Austin Kleon (austinkleon.com) and his idea of "write the book you want to read."

-...

-TODO: expand the bolded bits below.
+## Three practices of the eightfold path

+- view, as part of wisdom
+- livelihood, as part of ethics
+- mindfulness, as part of discipline or meditation

-Some thematic links to Stephen Batchelor’s ten theses of secular dharma.
+## Some thematic links to Stephen Batchelor’s ten theses of secular dharma

 - Each person, **in each moment**, has the potential to be more awake, responsive and free.
 - The practice of the dharma is as much concerned with how one speaks, **acts and works in the public realm** as with how one performs spiritual exercises in private.
 - A practitioner is committed to an ethics of care, founded on **empathy, compassion and love for all** creatures who have evolved on this earth.
 - A practitioner of the dharma aspires to nurture **a culture of awakening** that finds its **inspiration in Buddhist and non-Buddhist**, religious and secular sources alike.

-TODO: expanded each of these bullets.

-Also:

-- scepticism and questions more than answers
-- following a middle way (between two poles)
-- embracing one's habitual aversions
-- "appropriate response", not "right" or Truth

-## Aside: layers
+## Layers

 I find it fruitful to think about things in terms of layers.
 A thing can have several aspects.
 Thee aspects are distinct but not divided.
-For work, I'm going to look at me, my team, and my organisation as layers.
+For work, I'm going to look at me, my team, my clients, my organisation, my profession as layers.

 At some point in my life I stumbled over [Pace Layering: How Complex Systems Learn and Keep Learning](https://jods.mitpress.mit.edu/pub/issue3-brand/release/2), and found it very compelling.
 The framework was what interested me more than the specific layers.